ver0-project/mcps/.changeset/thick-chairs-think.md

 ---
-"@ver0/mcp-http-fetch": patch
+"@ver0/mcp-http-fetch": minor
 ---

-initial implementation of fetch-html tool
+Initial implementation of package with fetch-html, fetch-markdown and fetch-json tools